ValveSoftware/openvr/docs/Driver_API_Documentation.md

 ## IVRWatchdogProvider

-### The watchdog interface is deprecated and should no longer be used for new projects.

 `IVRWatchdogProvider` provides an interface that is loaded into `steam.exe` to receive driver-defined events that should wake the runtime.
 For example, this could be turning on controllers, or putting the HMD on.